More Options to Improve Kitchen Lighting

 Option 4 – Install Track Lighting

-Many older kitchens have a single light in the center of the kitchen which puts out good enough light for general cleaning and kitchen use, but does not provide good light into deep cabinets or onto the counter top work surface.
+Many older kitchens have a single light in the center of the kitchen which puts out good enough light for general cleaning and kitchen use but does not provide good light into deep cabinets or onto the countertop work surface.
 A new track lighting system can be installed by using the existing light fixture electrical box as a mounting point.

 Track lighting allows you to move multiple light bulb holders into a specific position and keep them there, or move them again to some other position.
 The configuration is very flexible to match your needs.
 One lamp can shine into a deep cabinet, two more can illuminate the work surface, and another can light a dark corner – whatever you want!
 Track lighting comes in incandescent, fluorescent, and halogen versions.
-Some types include bendable track so that you can get an exact match for your kitchen arrangement, and some even come with pendant light which hang down closer to the work surface.
+Some types include a bendable track so that you can get an exact match for your kitchen arrangement, and some even come with a pendant light that hangs down closer to the work surface.